💶

 How to talk about money (without lectures)

-Coming in Phase 2.5 — the open-ended question framework that works.
+Coming soon — the open-ended question framework that works.

 🫂